EMOD-Hub/emodpy-workflow/docs/tutorials/modify_configuration.md

 Configuration parameters are simulation-wide parameters that affect how EMOD runs at a fundamental level.
 These include parameters related, but not limited to:

-* model duration, timestep length, and when the model starts
+* Model duration, timestep length, and when the model starts
-* how a disease progresses and transmits
+* How a disease progresses and transmits
-* whether agents can be born, age, and/or die
+* Whether agents can be born, age, and/or die
-* output report specifications
+* Output report specifications

 ## Modifying a Configuration Parameter